-We have developed a strong cause marketing platform through our 21-year support of the March of Dimes annual fundraising campaign and numerous other charities and organizations throughout our marketplace.
+We have developed a strong cause marketing platform through our support of the American Red Cross annual fundraising campaign and numerous other charities and organizations throughout our marketplace.
 We also build brand awareness by providing sponsorship support of established, high profile events that benefit our customers' active lifestyles, such as the "LA Marathon" in Los Angeles, California, and the "Duke City Marathon" in Albuquerque, New Mexico, for which we are the title sponsor.